Introduction:

 The year was 1977 and the King of Rock and Roll was 42 when he was found unresponsive on the bathroom floor.
 An eye witness later commented, “Elvis looked as if his entire body had completely frozen in a seated position while using the toilet and then had fallen forward, in that fixed position, directly in front of it. … It was clear that, from the time whatever hit him to the moment he had landed on the floor, Elvis hadn’t moved”

 Reading up on all the famous deaths in Hollywood, is drug overdose such a common cause of death?
 Experts even point out excess fame, money, and mental health troubles as the primary causes of these deaths.
-But what is it about fame that makes addicts out of artists?
+But what is it regarding fame that makes addicts out of artists?

 Deducing Hollywood’s Love-Hate Relationship With Drugs:

 One moment you are busy giving your Oscar-winning shot in front of the camera, and the next moment, you are at a glamorous party doing some coke.
 That’s perhaps a day in the life of every Hollywood celebrity.
 And there are several reasons behind the same.
-Let’s deduce what could be the top 3 possible reasons behind Hollywood’s unhealthy obsession with drugs.
+Let’s deduce what might be the top 3 possible reasons behind Hollywood’s unhealthy obsession with drugs.

 A Dodgy Entry Into The 27’s Club: